Home values are continually changing.

-When your house appreciates you have a larger asset to borrow against, and you'll see a better profit when you sell.
+When your property appreciates you have a larger asset to borrow against, and you make a better profit when you sell.

-Many assume that the economy is the most critical factor affecting real estate appreciation.
+A lot of people guess that the economy is the top factor affecting real estate appreciation.

-So these communities consistently appreciate, or carry their value consistently, year to year.
+So these communities often appreciate, or keep their value, best.

-Local economy - Is there a good combination of business in an area, or does it count on just one industry?
+Local economy - Is there a nice combination of job types in an area, or does it count on just one industry?
 Have businesses moved into or away from an area?
 Are local companies hiring?